 SPARTANBURG, SPRING TERM, 1856.
-The presentment of the Grand Jury, for Spring Term, Spartanburg District, showeth: That we have examined the jail and public offices, and find that the inmates of the jail, as far as we could indee, are comfortable and well provided for.
-The jail itself is in good order, with the exception of me door, shutter, a few panes of glass, and one lock, which need repairing, and some plastering to the attention of the Commissioners of Public Buildings.
-The offices we find in as good condition as they could well be kept in, from the dilapidated condition of the old Court House; but as an appropriation has been made by the Legislature for e purpose of building a new Court House, we deem it unnecessary to make any presentment in reference to that matter, further than to recommend to the Commissioners of Public Buildings to make inquiry and ascertain whether it would not be to the interest of the public to let the old Court House remain, and build an addition to the rear end of it, so as to enlarge the court room and the offices below; o' to purchase a portion of the lot adjoining the Court House, belonging to the estate of the late James E. Henry, and build an entirely new one, leaving the old to be converted into a Town Hall, to be rented, with the offices below, to the Town Council and others who may need them. aforesaid lot can be purchased at a reasonable price, t would be better to build an entirely new Court House, leaving the old one as a Town Hall, to be We further present, unanimously, that the sysdens of taxation, and requiring another class to ideas of what a judge should be.
-Thoroughly in- to the Legislature of this State to pass a law, at its
+The presentment of the Grand Jury, for Spring ferm, Spartanburg District, showeth: That we have examined the jail and public offices, and find that the inmates of the jail, as far as we could judge, are comfortable and well provided for.
+The jail itself is in good order, with the exception of one door, shutter, a few panes of glass, and one lock, which need repairing, and some plastering which needs to be done, which we beg leave to call to be full enjoyment in the crowded room for each to the attention of the Commissioners of Public Buildings.
+The offices we find in as good condition as they could well be kept in, from the dilapi dated condition of the old Court House; but as an appropriation has been made by the Legislature for the purpose of building a new Court House, we deem it unnecessary to make any presentment in reference to that matter, further than to recommend to the Commissioners of Public Buildings to make inquiry and ascertain whether it would not be to the interest of the public to let the old Court House remain, and build an addition to the rear end of it, so as to enlarge the court room and the offices below; o' to purchase a portion of the lot adjoining the Court House, belonging to the estate Withers presiding.
+A large bar was in attendance of the late James E. Henry, and build an entirely from the circuit-among whom we noticed the new one, leaving the old to be converted into a flicient and gentlemanly Solicitor, J. H. Reid; Town Hall, to be rented, with the offices below, to Messrs.
+Young, Sullivan, Henderson and Bull, of the Town Council and others who may need them. of Greenville; Thomson, Goudelock, Galberry, noresaid lot can be purchased at an asonable price. it would be better to build an entirely new Court Although no cases of great importance are on House, leaving the old one as a Town Hall, to be

-For the Carolina [For the Caroline Sportan.]
-HO FOR NORTH CAROLINA.
+[For the Carolins F HO FOR NORTH CAROLINA.
 TEA!
 TEA!
 TEA!